iOSGuide/installing-trollstore-trollstar/README.md

 # Install TrollStore 2 via TrollStar TrollStore 2 Installer Without Jailbreak

-The TrollStar KFD TrollStore Installer is a cutting-edge tool designed specifically for iOS versions 16 to 16.6.1.
-To embark on this journey, acquire the latest version of the TrollStar IPA for free, supporting a wide range of iPhones, from the iPhone 8/X to the powerful iPhone 14 Pro Max, including M1/M2 chips, all running iOS 16.0-16.6.1.
+The TrollStar KFD TrollStore installer is a new tool designed for iOS 16 to iOS 16.6.1.
+Download the latest version of the TrollStar IPA.
+The TrollStar IPA is free for installing TrollStore, offering support for iPhone 8/X to iPhone 14 Pro Max (including M1/M2), and is compatible with iOS 16.0-16.6.1.
+The TrollStar IPA provides an easier alternative for installing TrollStore 2 compared to [installing via the Misaka tweak manager](https://iexmo.com/updates/misaka-ipa-ios/)

 ## TrollStar KFD TrollStore Installer for TrollStore 2